EcoDynForecast/FREC3004_EnvInformatics_Class/Module7_Carbon_Stocks/vegetation_only/Module7_Carbon_Stocks_Vegetation_Only.md

 I am looking the following plots, tables, and text in the Rmarkdown
 document:

-  - A figure showing the average live tree carbon stocks in each site and year
+  - A figure showing the mean live tree carbon stocks in each site and year

 <!-- end list -->